ShreyasRkk/ShreyasRkk/README.md

 <h1 align="center">Hey, I'm Shreyas! </h1>

 * I'm a Data Science enthusiast.
-* I've worked as a Machine Learning Intern at Code13 Edutech Pvt Ltd and at Grroom.
+* I've worked as an intern for PwC, and I'm currently employed by Clarivate Analytics, where my primary focus is on data visualisation using Power BI.
-* Additionally, I've worked as an intern for PwC, and I'm currently employed by Clarivate Analytics, where my primary focus is on data visualisation using Power BI.
+* Additionally, I've also worked as a Machine Learning Intern at Code13 Edutech Pvt Ltd and at Grroom.
 * I'm extremely interested in leveraging concepts of Data Science and Machine Learning in making progress in the field of healthcare.

 <br>